 After various RSL's and lots of technical work and support behind the scenes by former members , without whom Abbey 104 would not have got on air, the station finally received its right to go live on FM on February 16th 2013.

 Although a small station run by unpaid volunteers, Abbey 104 has grown into a valuable community service, helping promote fetes, events and local news both topical and travel for the Sherborne area.
-Well supported by the Sherborne Chamber of trade and Commerce and also the Sherborne Town Council' Abbey 104 and its members has worked hard to promote local area and provide various shows and programmes for the community.
+Well supported by the Sherborne Chamber of trade and Commerce and also the Sherborne Town Council.

 Treasurer/Safeguarding officer Lynda Martin, who puts in long hours on accounts and making sure Abbey 104 is a safe place for all junior visitors and members plus any vulnerable adults to visit.
 All this and she doesn't even get to do a show, and even pays for the privilege too.